Peruz/load_lpp/JOSS/paper.md

 A third and last executable is the plotting part, which allows a quick visualization of the processed data, reading either the raw or processed data.
 The Rust `plotly` bindings are used to handle the smooth and interactive visualization of the expected large time series, up to some million of measurements.

+Several tests are including in the library to verify the correctness of the functionalities.
+The testing part uses the `cargo test` default command.

 # Acknowledgements
 We acknowledge the support of the Advanced Research Projects Agency - Energy, Rhizosphere Observations Optimizing Terrestrial Sequestration (ARPA-E ROOTS).